yazanzoabi23123/Ecommerce/README.md

 Yazan Ecommerce Front/Back
-This is a simple fullstack project: React as afrontend and ASP.NET API as backend which connected to MongoDB. this project allows you to create, Edit Delete and display products.
+This is a simple fullstack project: React as a frontend and ASP.NET API as backend which connected to MongoDB. this project allows you to create, Edit Delete and display products.
 It provides a user-friendly interface for entering order information and generates a visually appealing product cart.

 Features
 1) Input fields for FirstName,LastName, Email, Password.